Gigi Hadid on When to Wear a One-Piece vs. a Bikini, Why She 'Hates a Skirt' and More

 Of course, everyone loves a good summer treat.
 For this supermodel, it’s all about ice cream over a popsicle.
 “Preferably mint chocolate chip,” she specifies.

-Finally, we can always count on this lady for a good set of beach waves, and for good reason — they’re her summer go-to!
+Finally, we can always count on this lady for an amazing set of beach waves, and for good reason — they’re her summer go-to!
 When paired against a sleek and straight do, she chose the former because “sleek and straight takes too long.”

 Want to know more from the supermodel?
 Catch the rest of her answers in the video below!